 Endowed donations and endowed grants received are sent to the LTCAP.
-Generally, donations and grants received up to the 26th of each month will be added to the LTCAP on the 1st of the following month.
+Generally, donations and grants received up to the end of each month will be added to the LTCAP at the beginning of the following month.

 For more information about investing in the LTCAP and other information such as investment return expectation, market value of an endowment, allocation for spending (payout) and preservation of capital, refer to the section Long Term Capital Appreciation Pool.

 Occasionally a fund manager may wish to convert expendable donations to permanent investment capital (endowments) to generate investment income in perpetuity for specific purposes.
 It may also be desirable to capitalize (endow) some of the investment income distributed on an endowment fund, in order to increase the earning power of the endowment fund to the level required to fund a specific future purpose.
 It should be noted that the endowment of expendable funds should be considered as an option only when the intention is to invest these funds in perpetuity.

 In some cases, long-term accumulation of expendable funds may not be consistent with the donor’s expectations and therefore, funds managers must investigate and determined whether the terms and conditions of the donations permit this.
 The manager should refer to the terms and conditions of the fund or any agreement established with the donor.
 When further assistance is required, please contact the Trust Accountant in the Financial Services Department.